secretjc/pcf/README.md

 ......
 ```

-from 7 to 3, there are 3 physical tunnels [7-3], [7-6,6-3] and [7-5,5-2,2-3], and there is one unconditional logical sequence [7-3] and one conditional logical sequence [7-5,5-4,4-3] which is alive when link [7-3] is alive.
+from 7 to 3, there are 3 physical tunnels [7-3], [7-6,6-3] and [7-5,5-2,2-3], and there is one unconditional logical sequence [7-3] and one conditional logical sequence [7-5,5-4,4-3] which is active when link [7-3] fails.

 Note that you cannot provide any logical sequence if you are using 'FFC' or 'PCFTF' scheme.
-And if you are using 'PCFLS+' scheme, for every logical sequence entry, two logical sequences will be generated in the model, one is active when the condition is satisfied and the other is active when the condition is not satisfied.
+And if you are using 'PCFLS' scheme, don't provide conditional logical sequences.